shahid-43/SE_GatoRides/sprint3.md

 # Sprint 3 Documentation - [Video](#)

 ## Overview
-This document outlines the functionalities implemented during Sprint 3 of the GatoRide application backend.
+This document outlines the functionalities implemented during Sprint 3 of the GatoRide application backend and Frontend.

 ## New Features